You can actually be a plus size woman who gets a lot of POSITIVE attention for carrying a lot of heavy weight.

-Do You Hate when People Stare at Your Plus Size Weight?
+Do You Hate when People Stare at Your Body?

-People are always staring at and talking about people — and this includes thin ones.
+People are always staring at and talking about people — no matter what their size.

 So if people are going to be looking at you and talking about you, it may as well be because you’re LIFTING heavy weight.